Can I get my USB printer to work on the parallel port?

 Note: This document is for getting a USB printer to work on a parallel port, not how to get a parallel port printer to work on USB.

 The solution to this question is really dependent on the printer you purchased or plan on purchasing.
-Some printers have both a parallel port and USB connection, which allows the consumer to choose what connection they wish to use.
+Some printers have both a parallel port and USB connection, which allows the consumer to choose what connection they want to use.
 Many of these printers also allow users to have both the USB and Parallel connections connected at the same time.
-However, printers that do include both of these solutions will only come with a USB cable, it is up to the user to purchase a parallel port cable.
+However, printers that do include both of these solutions only come with a USB cable, it is up to the user to purchase a parallel port cable.

 Printer with USB and parallel connections